Amila3951/mildew-detection-in-cherry-leaves/README.md

 * **GitHub:** Used for version control, collaboration, and code storage.
 * **Gitpod:** Provided the development environment for this project, enabling efficient and reproducible coding.
 * **Kaggle:** The source of the cherry leaf image dataset used for model training and evaluation.
-* **Heroku:** Used for deploying the web application, making it accessible to users.
+* **Render:** Used for deploying the web application, making it accessible to users.

 ## Credits and Acknowledgements